THE LEONARD LAITY STOATE CHARITABLE TRUST

 Who can benefit

-• There is a strong preference for organisations registered as charities.
-Others must show a clear charitable purpose and be properly constituted as a non-profit making body.
+• There is a strong preference for organisations that are registered as charities in England & Wales, or are exempt from registration such as established churches.
+Others must be small scale, show a clear charitable purpose, be properly constituted as a non-profit making body, and be operated entirely on a voluntary basis.

 Geographical area

-• in addition the area included within Bristol Methodist District for applications for Methodist causes.
-The District incorporates Gloucestershire and Wiltshire north of Salisbury.
+• In addition, and for Methodist causes only, the whole of the area included within Bristol Methodist District.
+The Bristol District incorporates Gloucestershire and Wiltshire north of Salisbury.

 • We are a comparatively small trust, and are forced to be selective.
-Therefore, the further you are from our core area, the less likely you are to be successful.
+We get many more applications than we could ever hope to fulfil from within our core area; therefore, if you are outside it, you are very unlikely to be successful.

 What is funded